ivan-v-ivanov-dev/join-in/README.md

 ## 4.3.
 Post service

 Runs on **http://localhost:8082/**.
 Service stores Post (publications) and comments.
-The posts are stored in MongoDB collections (each user has it's own collection created when user is registered).
-The comment are stored in Redis hashmap with Post identity as Key and Comment as value.
-Post and comment identity used as @RequestParams in microservice communications are calculated as SHA-512 values of Post/Comment owner + content + posted date.
+The posts are stored in MongoDB collections (each user has its own collection created when the user is registered).
+The comments are stored in the Posts (as embedded mongo relations).
+Post and comment identities used as @RequestParams in microservice communications are calculated as SHA-512 values of Post/Comment owner + content + posted date.

 **Note**
-It is debatable whether I should use Mongo relations to store comments or Neo4j as a database to store Posts and Comments.
-However I decided to user MongoDB for the posts and Redis for the comments for now (I might change the implementation in the future).
+It is debatable whether I should use MongoDB with relations relations or Neo4j as a database to store Posts and Comments.
+However I decided to user MongoDB (I might change the implementation in the future).

 ### Technical overview

  - **Spring Boot 2.5** and and **Java 17** used
  - **Maven** used as a a software project management and comprehension tool
  - **MongoDB** as official docker image runnig on port **27020** (see **post/docker-compose.yml**).
-Collection and sample data are imported on start up via docker volume and **.js** script (see **resources/mongo/ini.js**)
+Collection and sample data are imported on start up via docker volume and **.js** script (see **resources/mongo/init.js**)
  - **Mongo express** as official docker image running on port **9091** as database UI tool
- - **Redis** as official docker image runnign on port **6379**.
-Sample data are imported on start up via **CommandLineRunner** (see **config/RedisConfig.java**)
  - **MongoTemplate** used as persistent strategy for the MongoDB persistence
- - **RedisTemplate** used as persistent strategy for the Redis persistence

 ## 4.4.
 Image service